Recycling is always good: myth or not?

 The main benefit of recycling is, of course, that materials are recovered.
 Recovered material can get a second life, so less virgin material needs to be produced.
 For example, steel recovered from the body of a car during recycling can be used in a different application later on.
 This way, there is no need to extract iron ore through mining.

 The production of recycled paper avoids cutting down new trees.
 WRAP found out that producing 1 tonne of recycled paper can save 1.32 tonnes of CO2 equivalent.
 In this case, however, there is a shift of burdens from one life cycle stage to another.
 On the one hand, there is a credit of CO2 because there is no need to cut down new trees.
 On the other hand, the extra energy needed to produce recycled paper causes extra greenhouse gas emissions.
 Burdens can also shift from one environmental theme to another, e.g. fossil fuel depletion to land use.

 Recycling can definitely be a great idea, and its benefits are tangible.
 But don’t forget to look at recycling impacts either.
 Please consider recycling like you were taught to do because material recovery is an important option to take into account.
 But whether recycling is beneficial depends on each specific situation.

 My advice?
 Make sure you assess the entire life cycle of your product and all environmental themes.
 Only if everything is taken into account can you make a well-informed decision.
 You can do this with a simplified life cycle assessment study.

 Recycling looks good on the surface.
 But make sure to assess that initial perception, because it may not always be right…

 This is the second part of our Sustainability Mythbusters series.
 See other episodes:

-It's easy to use 'common sense' and make assumptions in sustainability, but is that always worth your efforts?
-If you want to learn how you can use sustainability metrics to uncover more myths for your company, drop me an e-mail or contact my team.
+It’s easy to use ‘common sense’ and make assumptions in sustainability, but is that always worth your efforts?
+If you want to learn how you can use sustainability metrics to uncover more myths for your company, contact us.